Lara Baars

 Lara Baars (born 23 December 1996) is a Dutch Paralympic athlete competing in shot put and discus throw events.
 She was born with achondroplasia, a form of dwarfism.

-She represented the Netherlands at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and she won the bronze medal in the women's shot put F40 event.
+She won the gold medal in the women's shot put F40 event at the 2024 Summer Paralympics held in Paris, France.

+Career

-At the 2015 IPC Athletics World Championships in Doha, Qatar, she won the silver medal in the women's shot put F40 event.
+At the 2015 IPC Athletics World Championships in Doha, Qatar, Baars won the silver medal in the women's shot put F40 event.

+Baars represented the Netherlands at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and she won the bronze medal in the women's shot put F40 event.

-At the 2018 World Para Athletics European Championships in Berlin, Germany, she won the silver medal in the women's shot put F40 event and the bronze medal in the women's discus throw F41 event.
+At the 2018 World Para Athletics European Championships in Berlin, Germany, Baars won the silver medal in the women's shot put F40 event and the bronze medal in the women's discus throw F41 event.
 The following year, she competed in the women's shot put F40 event at the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates where she finished in 5th place with a new personal best of 7.47 m.

-She won two medals at the 2021 World Para Athletics European Championships in Bydgoszcz, Poland: she won silver in the shot put F40 event and bronze in the discus throw F41 event.
+Baars won two medals at the 2021 World Para Athletics European Championships in Bydgoszcz, Poland: she won silver in the shot put F40 event and bronze in the discus throw F41 event.